 Parents or those with parental responsibility should be informed as soon as possible and requested to meet the child, and accompanying staff member, at the allocated hospital.
 Staff should endeavour to protect the privacy and dignity of the casualty by redirecting pupils away from the scene.

-If the parents cannot be contacted, or are some distance away, the School Nurse or member of the SLT may then decide to transport the child to hospital (if they are not going by ambulance).
+If the parents cannot be contacted, or are some distance away, the School Nurse or member of the SLT may then decide to transport the child to hospital.

 3. Provision of medical care